Lifestyle and Fertility: How Healthy Habits Boost Your Chances of Conception

 Should I change everything at once?

-No. Pick 1–2 levers you can keep for 4–6 weeks (e.g., a 20-minute daily walk + earlier lights-out).
-Re-check your estimate in the Advanced Calculator.
+No. Pick one or two levers you can keep for four to six weeks, such as a 20 minute daily walk plus earlier lights out.
+After that, you can re check your estimate in the Advanced Pregnancy Chance Calculator.

 Educational content only; not medical advice.
-For personalized guidance, consult a qualified clinician.
+For personalised guidance, consult a qualified clinician.

 Last reviewed: